e280/sly/README.md

 import {html, css} from "lit"
 ```

-`BaseElement` is more of an old-timey class-based "boomer" approach to making web components, but with a zoomer twist — its `render` method gives you the same `use` hooks that views enjoy.
+`BaseElement` is more of an old-timey class-based "boomer" approach to making web components, but with a millennial twist — its `render` method gives you the same `use` hooks that views enjoy.

 👮 a *BaseElement* is not a *View*, and cannot be converted into a *View*.